upasana099/camera-application/Week 2/readme.md

-# Webcam Features with OpenCV
+# Camera Features with OpenCV

 This Python script utilizes OpenCV to interact with a webcam, providing various features such as zooming, image capture, video recording, and image processing.